 It may be more effective to use baking soda to de-stink shoes rather than feet.
 Try deodorizing shoes by sprinkling some sodium bicarbonate (the fancy scientific name for the stuff) into shoes.
 HowStuffWorks suggests mixing the baking soda with sage leaves to freshen shoes.

 The most comforting remedy: Table salt foot bath

-For a fourth footbath option, TLC recommends adding table salt to warm water.
+For a fourth footbath option, HowStuffWorks recommends adding table salt to warm water.
 I'm mot sure if I was subconsciously imagining a beach vacation, but this felt very comforting, relaxing - oh, and effective.
 My feet smelled and felt very refreshed after the salty footbath.
 And yes, science nerds, I know that baking soda is also a salt and I have no scientific basis for my distinction, but sodium chloride just seemed more effective than sodium bicarbonate.